BenHolden010/romcom/README.md

 ### Installation Instructions:

-1. git a local copy of the romcom repository on their computer.
-2. open the repository using the terminal and download the live view so they can interact with the web page.
+1. Fork and clone this repo.
+2. Type `cd RomCom` to move into the root directory
+3. Run `code .` to open vs code to access the files
+4. Run `open index.html` to view the web page

 ### Preview of App: